kdeldycke/kevin-deldycke-blog/content/posts/convert-lotus-notes-nsf-files-mbox-nlconverter.md

         IDispatch = pythoncom.CoCreateInstance(IDispatch, None, clsctx, pythoncom.IID_IDispatch)
     pywintypes.com_error: (-2147221231, 'ClassFactory ne peut pas fournir la classe demand\xe9e', None, None)

 As you can see, I tried hard to make nlconverter working, without any success.
 But this should not stop you to try.
 In fact I suspect the Lotus Notes installed on my machine to be crippled or corrupted (can't really tell).
 So you may be more lucky than me.
-In any case, feel free to report any success or failure in the comment section below !
+In any case, feel free to report any success or failure in the comment section below!